KaminariKillua/Themes/README.md

 2. Infernal Prison - Red/Hot themed
 3. Sakura Prison - Light Coral/Calm themed [WIP]

+Of course, these are just presets.
+You can give any theme your own creative twist by changing the provided variables!

 Thanks for using my theme(s)!
 If you have any questions, please shoot me a friend request at @Raijū#7334.